KimReth/Cubetacular/README.md

 # Cubetacular

-Welcome to Cubetacular!
+Welcome to Space Speeder!

-Cubetacular is a 3D game I made in Unity while following along to a Brackeys youtube tutorial.
+Space Speeder is a 3D game that started out as a game called 'Cubetacular' that I made in Unity while following along to a Brackeys youtube tutorial.
+Space Speeder has become my own personal twist on the tutorial.
-Overtime I will continue to update this adding different features, materials, and levels.
+Overtime I will continue to update this adding different features, materials, levels, and features.

-To play the Windows desktop version of what has been created so far.
-Download the Windows64 zip file!
+To play the Windows desktop version of Cubtacular: Download the Windows64 zip file!